dmerejkowsky/blog/content/post/0097-crafting-command-line-outputs.md

 ---

-I've used and wrote many command line tools.
+I've used many command line tools.
 It always makes me feel happy when I come across a tool that has a nice, usable and friendly output.
 I always try to make those I create or maintain as good as possible in this regard.

 Along the way, I've learned a few tricks I'd like to share with you.